adamalbrecht/ngQuickDate/README.md

 ## Smarter Date/Time Parsing

 By default, dates and times entered into the 2 input boxes are parsed using javascript's built-in `Date.parse()` function.
 This function does not support many formats and can be inconsistent across platforms.
-I recommend using the [Date.js](http://www.datejs.com/) library instead.
+I recommend using either the [Sugar.js](http://sugarjs.com/) or [Date.js](http://www.datejs.com/) library instead.
 With Date.js, the parse method on the Date object is overwritten, so you don't need configure anything.
-Or if you'd like to use another library or your own parse function, you can do it like this:
+If you'd like to use Sugar, you can configure it to work like so:

     app.config(function(ngQuickDateDefaultsProvider) {
       ngQuickDateDefaultsProvider.set('parseDateFunction', function(str) {
-        // Date parsing logic...
-        // Return null if the date is invalid
-        // Otherwise return a date object
+        d = Date.create(str);
+        return d.isValid() ? d : null;
       });
     })

-While I don't like the fact that Date.js modifies the native Date object, it will allow you to parse relative dates ('Tomorrow', for example), less formal formats ('1pm'), and more.
+With either library, you'll be able to input more natural formats such as 'Today' or '1pm'.
+Of course, you can override this parse function with any code you'd like, so you're also free to swap in another library or write your own parser.

 ## Date Formatting

 Note that when displaying dates in a well-formatted manner, Angular's [Date filter](http://docs.angularjs.org/api/ng.filter:date) is used.
 So if you want to customize these formats, please reference that link to see the formatting syntax.
-Date.js has its own formatting syntax that is different from Angular's.
+Sugar.js and Date.js have their own formatting syntax that are different from Angular's.

 ## Styling